HenryXie1/Examples-of-Go-Work-With-Oracle-OCI-Object-Storage/docs/Create-Bucket-and-Upload-Files-Into-Object-Storage.md

-# Go OCI SDK Create Bucket and Upload Files Into OCI Object Storage
+# Go OCI SDK Create Bucket and Upload Multiple Files Into OCI Object Storage

 ###  Requirement:
 We need to install [Go programming language](https://golang.org/dl/) in your host.